-The city also counted various Jewish associations and organizations, such as the youth association "blue-white", a local chapter of the imperial union of Jewish front soldiers, and, starting in 1935, a local group of the sports club "Bar Kochba".
-(At first, the Nazi authorities tolerate the group, as the regime is toning down its antisemitic policies in preparation for the 1936 Olympics in Berlin.
-This policy later changes and the club will eventually be dissolved after the Gestapo's intervention.
+The city also counted various Jewish associations and organizations, such as the youth association "blue-white", a local chapter of the Imperial Inion of Jewish Front Soldiers, and, starting in 1935, a local group of the sports club "Bar Kochba".
+At first, the Nazi authorities tolerated the group, as the regime was toning down its antisemitic policies in preparation for the 1936 Berlin Olympics.
+This policy later changed and the club would eventually be dissolved after the Gestapo's intervention.

 Timeline of anti-Jewish measures in Gera and Thuringia.